Published by Dr. Tatiana Nikolaeva

 - Royalactin — a unique protein responsible for queen bee development

-- 10-HDA (10-Hydroxy-2-decenoic acid) — a fatty acid unique to royal jelly with antimicrobial and anti-inflammatory properties
+- 10-HDA (10-Hydroxy-2-decenoic acid) — a fatty acid unique to royal jelly with antimicrobial and inflammatory-response-supporting properties

 - B vitamins — especially B5 (pantothenic acid), critical for energy metabolism